Saadu10002/read-generate/README.md

 - [Question](#question)

 ## Description
-This is a README file gerator, created from command line that uses the inquirer npm package to prompt questions to the users about their project information, using that information to generate a professional README file.
+This is a README file generator created from command line that used the inquirer npm package to prompt questions to the users about their project information, this information is then use to generate a professional README file.

 ## Instruction
-undefined
+Clone repository to your local machine, install inquirer, run node index.js

 ## Installation
 undefined

 ## Usage
-After installation of all the necessary tools, run node index.js from command line answer all the prompted questions, when you are done the README file will generated.
+After installation of all the necessary tools, run node index.js from command line, answer all the prompted questions, when you are done the README file will be generated

 ## Credit
 undefined